 Keep a list of what you usually buy at the store and print it on the computer.
 You can make several copies at a time.
 When you get ready to go to the grocery store just glance through and check off what you need.

 I use a system that I learned while I was a restaurant manager and by the nature of my job "had" to control food cost.

 Tape a piece of paper on the inside of the cupboard.
 Divide it into spaces for lists: cleaning supplies, canned goods, bathroom, other.
-When you remove the last bag/can/box of food, write it on the paper in the appropriate space.

 I have one of those clear see- through magnetic frames; the kind that pulls apart half of the way as you insert whatever picture you might like.
 Well instead of a picture, I put a blank piece of lined notebook paper in it.